Nick Houghton

-General John Nicholas Reynolds Houghton, Baron Houghton of Richmond, GCB, CBE, DL (/ˈhɔːtən/ HAW-tən; born 18 October 1954) is a retired senior British Army officer and former Chief of the Defence Staff (CDS) of the British Armed Forces.
+Field Marshal John Nicholas Reynolds Houghton, Baron Houghton of Richmond, GCB, CBE, DL (/ˈhɔːtən/ HAW-tən; born 18 October 1954) is a retired senior British Army officer and former Chief of the Defence Staff (CDS) of the British Armed Forces.
 He was appointed CDS in July 2013, following the retirement of General Sir David Richards.
 He served as Commanding Officer of the 1st Battalion, the Green Howards in Northern Ireland during The Troubles and later became Commander of the 39th Infantry Brigade in Northern Ireland.
 He deployed as Senior British Military Representative and Deputy Commanding General, Multi-National Force – Iraq during the Iraq War.
 Later, he became Chief of Joint Operations at Permanent Joint Headquarters and served as Vice-Chief of the Defence Staff until assuming the position of CDS.
 Houghton retired from the British Army in July 2016, and was succeeded as CDS by Air Chief Marshal Sir Stuart Peach.

 Early life

-Houghton was born on 18 October 1954 in Otley near Leeds and is the son of Frank and Margaret Houghton.
+Houghton was born on 18 October 1954 in Otley, near Leeds, and is the son of Frank and Peggy Houghton.
 He was educated at Woodhouse Grove School, a private school near Bradford.
 In 1977, he graduated from St Peter's College, Oxford, having taken an in-Service Bachelor of Arts degree in Modern History.